geomin76/fall-foliage-forecast/README.md

 ### Notes
 - SkyWatch is able to create interval pipelines of locations on their [console](https://console.earthcache.com/)
     - Using the [API](https://api-docs.earthcache.com/#tag/intervalResults/operation/intervalResultsList), we are able to retrieve interval results and get image URLs
-    - The interval can be daily, weekly, etc
-    - Low-res is free!
 <br/>

 - <u>Development idea</u>